Learning Hierarchically Structured Concepts: Network Model

 \subsection{Network structure}

+Our networks are directed graphs consisting of neurons arranged in layers, with edges directed from each layer to the next-higher layer; thus, they are feed-forward layered neural networks.

-Our network $\mathcal{N}$ consists of a set $N$ of neurons, partitioned into disjoint sets $N_{\ell}, 0 \leq \ell \leq \ell'_{max}$, which we call \emph{layers}.
-We assume that each layer contains exactly $n$ neurons, i.e., $|N_\ell |= n$ for all $\ell$.
-We refer to the $n$ neurons in layer $0$ as \emph{input neurons} and to all other neurons as \emph{non-input neurons}.
-We assume total connectivity between successive layers, i.e., each neuron in $N_{\ell}$, $0 \leq \ell \leq \ell'_{max} - 1$ has an outgoing edge to each neuron in $N_{\ell+1}$, and these are the only edges.
+Specifically, a network $\mathcal{N}$ consists of a set $N$ of neurons, partitioned into disjoint sets $N_{\ell}, 0 \leq \ell \leq \ell'_{max}$, which we call \emph{layers}.
+We refer to any particular neuron $u \in N_{\ell}$ as a \emph{layer} $\ell$ \emph{neuron}, and write $layer(u) = \ell$.
+We assume (for simplicity) that each layer contains exactly $n$ neurons, that is, $|N_\ell |= n$ for every $\ell$.
+We refer to the $n$ layer $0$ neurons as \emph{input neurons} and to all other neurons as \emph{non-input neurons}.
+We assume total connectivity between successive layers, that is, each neuron in $N_{\ell}$, $0 \leq \ell \leq \ell'_{max} - 1$ has an outgoing edge to each neuron in $N_{\ell+1}$, and these are the only edges.

 We assume a one-to-one mapping $rep: D_0 \rightarrow N_0$, where $rep(c)$ is the neuron corresponding to concept $c$.
-That is, $rep$ is a one-to-one mapping from the full set of level $0$ concepts $D_0$, to $N_0$, the set of layer $0$ neurons, This will allow the network to receive an input corresponding to any level $0$ concept.
-See~\autoref{fig:simplenetwork} for a depiction.
+That is, $rep$ is a one-to-one mapping from the full set of level $0$ concepts, $D_0$, to $N_0$, the set of layer $0$ neurons, This will allow the network to receive an input corresponding to any level $0$ concept.
+See~\autoref{fig:network} for a depiction.